abrahamoso/Drug_predicitons/README.md

 Hello everyone,

-Today, I'm excited to introduce you to Chem, a project focused on predictive drug interaction analysis.
+Today, I'm excited to introduce you to Chem an API that I'm currently working on, it's a project focused on predictive drug interaction analysis.
 Chem utilizes advanced machine learning algorithms and chemical structure recognition to predict potential drug interactions based on both chemical compositions and drug names.

 My goal with Chem is to provide a reliable and efficient tool for healthcare professionals, researchers, or anybody in general.
 By integrating comprehensive drug databases and cutting-edge technology, this API aims to enhance medication safety and treatment planning and take precaution in amount of health related drugs.